blue-build/modules/modules/justfiles/README.md

 :::note The module is only compatible with Universal Blue images. :::

-The `justfiles` module allows for easy `.just` files importing.
-It can be useful for example to separate DE specific justfiles when building multiple images.
+The `justfiles` module makes it easy to include [just](https://just.systems/) recipes from multiple files in Universal Blue -based images.
+It can be useful for example when utilizing DE-specific justfiles when building multiple images.
+On the other hand, you likely wont need the module if you're building just one image or need just one justfile for all your images.

 ## What is just ?